Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

     create_restaurant = CreateRestaurant.Field()
 ```

-After adding the mutation and query, define the schema at the end of the `schema.py` file.
+After adding the mutation, pass the mutation to the schema at the end of the `schema.py` file.

 ```py
 schema = graphene.Schema(query=Query, mutation=Mutation)